VowpalWabbit/vowpal_wabbit/README.windows.txt

 **************************************************************************************************************
 (6) Building Boost

-I build boost in c:\boost
-You can use another directory but you will have to modify the vw solution and project variables
+I build boost in c:\boost with the sources in a subdirectory If you use another directory modify the vw solution and project macro definitions for BoostIncludeDir and BoostLibDir

 	Get boost from http://www.boost.org/users/history/version_1_56_0.html